alextownson/soft-sound/README.md

 In v2.0 of Soft Sound, I wanted to create something original, without following a tutorial or documentation example.
 I have gotten rid of the oscillator touch pad and noise generator.
 I added a keyboard with touch/key input and sliders for ADSR, a low pass filter, reverb, delay, volume and tempo.

+## Mobile Issue

+As of right now, the synth is not able to play sounds properly on mobile.
+This may be due to the way I have written the keyboard functionality.
+I am attempting a rewrite using a p5 sound poly synth to see if this fixes the issue.

 ## Design

 The inspiration for the design of the synth came from vintage record players and new vintage motorcycles.